emineysprince/emineysprince.github.io/_posts/2016-05-21-How-to-have-a-.com-website-for-only-25,000-Tsh.md

 author: Prince Emineys
 abstract: "In this post I ll sound so miser (Bahili kama mchaga) but not that way, this website/blog costs me just 25,000 Tsh (around 11 USD) a year."
 ---
-In this post I'll sound so miser (Bahili kama mchaga) but not that way, this website/blog costs me just 25,000 Tsh (around 11 USD) a year, hosting + ```.com``` domain name which is ```emineysprince.com```.
+In this post I'll sound so miser (Bahili kama mchaga) but I am not that kind of, this website/blog costs me just 25,000 Tsh (around 11 USD) a year, hosting + ```.com``` domain name which is ```emineysprince.com```.
 I am not that way miser but I felt a push from my mind to create something different from my late website which was costing me 120,000 Tsh (around 53 USD) a year for hosting and domain name inclusive.
 That was too much money for me by the way, because I was just blogging on it, with no AddSense, so it was too much unusefull idea at a time for that cost.

 ## **Now how I get this cheepest website**